router-protocol/router-chain-docs/docs/develop/asset-transfer-via-nitro/high-level-workflow.md

 **Step 2)** The Nitro contract will validate the request, deduct funds from the user's account, burn them, and invoke the `iSend()` function on the Router Gateway contract.

-**Step 3)** The Gateway contract on the source chain emits an event that is listened to by the orchestrators on the Router chain.
+**Step 3)** The Gateway contract on the source chain emits an event that is listened to by the orchestrators on the Router Chain.

-**Step 4)** Orchestrators on the Router chain will listen to the `CrosschainRequest` event and submit it to the Router chain with their attestation.
+**Step 4)** Orchestrators on the Router Chain will listen to the `CrosschainRequest` event and submit it to the Router Chain with their attestation.

-**Step 5)** After 2/3+1 validation, the Router chain will invoke the middleware Nitro contract with the event info.
-Upon receiving the `CrosschainRequest` event, the middleware contract will validate the request, generate an outgoing request from the Router chain to the destination chain, and pay the fees associated with the outgoing request.
+**Step 5)** After 2/3+1 validation, the Router Chain will invoke the middleware Nitro contract with the event info.
+Upon receiving the `CrosschainRequest` event, the middleware contract will validate the request, generate an outgoing request from the Router Chain to the destination chain, and pay the fees associated with the outgoing request.

 **Step 6)** Once the outbound request initiated by the Nitro bridge contract is validated by the orchestrators, a Nitro relayer picks it up and forwards the event to the Router Gateway contract on the destination chain.